dtzxporter/DTZxPorterLanding/_tools/diver.md

 - 1.28 - Update program library for bug fixes, code cleanup.
 - 1.29 - Workaround for models which use havok physics to move parts by creating fake weights for physics meshes.
 - 1.30 - Update program library for ui fixes and improvements.
+- 1.31 - Update program library for enhanced search capabilities, display animation set in model information if available.